ICanBoogie/HTTP/README.md

 Before v2.3.2 the `Content-Length` header field was added automatically when it was computable, for instance when the body was a string or an instance implementing `__toString()`.
-Starting v2.3.2 this is no longer the case and the header field has to be defined when required.
+Starting v2.3.2, this is no longer the case, and the header field has to be defined when required.
-This was decided to prevent a bug with Apache+FastCGI+DEFLATE where the `Content-Length` field was not adjusted although the body was compressed.
-Also, in most cases it's not such a good idea to define that field for generated content because it prevents the response to be sent as [compressed chunks](http://en.wikipedia.org/wiki/Chunked_transfer_encoding).
+This was decided to prevent a bug with Apache+FastCGI+DEFLATE where the `Content-Length` field wasn't adjusted although the body was compressed.
+Also, in most cases it is not such a good idea to define that field for generated content because it prevents the response from being sent as [compressed chunks](http://en.wikipedia.org/wiki/Chunked_transfer_encoding).